 - Bad Habits: Sara disguises herself as a nun to escape the French.

-- Nun Too Holy: Sara is a drinks whiskey, smokes cigar and is fighting alongside a band of Mexican revolutionaries.
-And is not really a nun.
+- Nun Too Holy: Sara drinks whiskey, smokes cigars and is fighting alongside a band of Mexican revolutionaries.
+It turns out she's not really a nun.